Grulla Horse [Guide to These Rare Gray Beauties]

 How Rare is a Grulla Horse?

 Grulla horses are extremely rare and make up less than 1% of registered American Quarter horses.
-If you want to get a Grulla, buying or breeding one are your best two options!
+If you are interested in getting a Grulla, your best two options are buying or breeding one!

 Buy One

-If you want to buy a Grulla horse, seek out a reputable breeder who specializes in Grulla horses.
+If you are interested in buying a Grulla horse, you must seek out a reputable breeder specializing in Grulla horses.
 Often, non-Grulla specialists think they have a Grulla only to end up with a dun in either gray or black.

 Breed One